Fred Winter Juvenile Handicap Hurdle Tips & Predictions

 Most Successful Trainer: Gordon Elliott (4 wins)

-4.50 - Boodles Juvenile Handicap Hurdle Tips (2m)
+4.40 - Fred Winter Juvenile Handicap Hurdle Tips (2m)

-As one of the newest Cheltenham Festival races, it can be argued that the Juvenile Handicap Hurdle is the toughest handicap race at the festival to predict.
 However, there are a number of Juvenile Handicap Hurdle trends that can steer you in the direction of a more likely winner based on the statistics of years past.

-So, there are some of the trends for picking a winner in the Boodles Juvenile Handicap Hurdle.
+So, there are some of the trends for picking a winner in the Fred Winter Juvenile Handicap Hurdle.
 Whether you pick a horse from either of the two leading trainers or your backing big priced winners, you can back your tip up against the trend of previous winners and statistically, the best horses to back in this race.

-In our opinion, the best market to focus on in the Boodles Juvenile Handicap Hurdle is the standard winner betting market.
+In our opinion, the best market to focus on in the Fred Winter Juvenile Handicap Hurdle is the standard winner betting market.
 We believe this because of the lower odds of horses that win this event in comparison to some other races.
-This race has never had a winner at odds of over 28/1 and winners tend to stick around 7/1-13/1.
-So, when picking Juvenile Novices to back, we recommend sticking around these odds.

 Of course, if you're looking to back a winner of higher than 13/1, then each way betting is always available as a staple of our horse racing sportsbook offering.

-Boodles Juvenile Handicap Hurdle FAQs
+Fred Winter Juvenile Handicap Hurdle FAQs

 YearWinnerTrainer & Jockey